Workshops & Networking Events

 • Kathrine Gapinski, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Nancy Liu, PhD, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Nancy Liu, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

 • Simone Madan, PhD, SFBACCT CE Advisory Committee, has no relevant financial relationships or conflicts.

-• John R. Montopoli, LMFT, LPCC, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• John R. Montopoli, LMFT, LPCC, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Daniela J. Owen, PhD, SFBACCT CE Advisory Committee, has no relevant financial relationships or conflicts.
+• Daniela J. Owen, PhD, SFBACCT CE Advisory Committee and NCCBT Leadership Committee, has no relevant financial relationships or conflicts.

-• Aleksandra Soykin, PhD, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Aleksandra Soykin, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Melinda White, LMFT, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Melinda White, LMFT, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Bridget Whitlow, LMFT, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Bridget Whitlow, LMFT, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

 Speaker Conflict of Interest Disclosure

-• Janie J. Hong, PhD, Workshop Leader, has no relevant financial relationships or conflicts.
+• Kayla Jimenez, PsyD, Workshop Leader, has no relevant financial relationships or conflicts.

 Past Events